A Deficiency-Based Approach for the Operational Interpretation of Quantum Resources with Applications: Introduction

 \section{Introduction}

-Quantum resource theory plays an important role in implementing quantum information and quantum computation tasks, providing a versatile and robust framework for studying various phenomena in quantum theory.
-From quantum entanglement to quantum coherence, resource theory is responsible for quantifying various effects in quantum domains \cite{Bennett, Plenio, Regula}, developing new detection protocols \cite{Horodecki1, Schaetz, Hou}, and identifying processes that optimize resource usage for given applications \cite{Roa}.
-Quantum resource theory has thus become a powerful and reliable tool.
+Quantum resource theory provides a versatile and robust framework for studying diverse phenomena in quantum theory.
+It plays a key role in implementing quantum information and quantum computation tasks.
+From entanglement and coherence to non-locality and thermodynamic resources, resource theory quantifies effects in quantum domains, develops detection protocols, and identifies processes that optimize resource usage for given applications \cite{Gour, Luo, Bennett, Plenio, Regula, Horodecki1, Schaetz, Hou, Roa}.
+It has thereby become a powerful and reliable tool.

-Research in various quantum resources has advanced significantly in recent decades, with comprehensive reviews covering entanglement \cite{Horodecki2}, coherence \cite{Streltsov}, quantum reference frames and asymmetry \cite{Bartlett}, quantum thermodynamics \cite{Gour}, nonlocality \cite{Luo, Brunner}, non-Gaussianity \cite{Weedbrook}, and quantum correlations \cite{Luo1, Modi}.
-Particularly for resources such as quantum entanglement and correlations, several studies have characterized and quantified quantum states in multipartite systems beyond bipartite scenarios \cite{Mintert, Vicente, Hou1}.
-Additionally, dynamical resource theory is being systematically developed \cite{Gour1, Gour2, Saxena}.

-In resource theory, the set of free states constitutes an essential component.
-These states are considered ``easy to prepare" or ``provided for free," with properties governed by classical physics.
-States outside this set are termed resource states.
-A general and intuitive assumption is that the set of free states should be convex and closed, reflecting natural properties of many physical environments.
-For most quantum resources, free states are well-defined, and resource quantifiers are constructed based on the set of all free states \cite{Regula, Chitambar}.
-This establishes the following framework for quantifying quantum resources.

-Let $\mathcal{H}$ be a finite-dimensional Hilbert space with $d = \dim{\mathcal{H}}$.
-Generally, in state-based resource theory, quantum resource measures satisfy the following conditions: